What is the Best Cat Food?

 What about finding the best wet cat food?
 Wet cat food by far trumps dry cat food.
-With a wet cat food, your cat has the benefits of moisture.
+With wet cat food, your cat has the benefits of moisture.
 Yeah, moisture!
-The down side on feeding your cat a canned or wet cat food is that you will need to do a little research to find the best wet food for cats.
+The downside of feeding your cat canned or wet cat food is that you will need to do a little research to find the best wet food for cats.
 Cats need a high MEAT protein, not just a high protein diet.
 Protein is found in a lot of foods, so a pet food brand may promote their brand as high-protein, but that does not mean high meat.
 So, you will need to read the ingredient panel to determine if you are feeding the best wet cat food, or one that is filled with a lot of “other” ingredients.

 You should also be avoiding binders such as carrageenan, guar gum, xanthan gum, and tapioca.
 These binders not only bind the cat food together but also can cause constipation and colon issues.

 Raw cat food or a home cooked cat food is by far one of the best ways to ensure your cat is receiving a healthy and optimal diet.
 Both raw cat food and a cooked cat food diet are healthy; it comes down to your preference, the preference of your cat and the health of your cat.
-A raw pet food diet can either be prepared at home from scratch, or through a quality raw pet food brand.
+A raw pet food diet can either be prepared at home from scratch or through a quality raw pet food brand.
 If preparing your cat’s food at home, it is important to learn how to create a properly-balanced diet.
-Unbalanced pet food is worse than a poor-quality commercial food.
+Unbalanced pet food is worse than poor-quality commercial food.
 Learn how in my post: Real Food For Cats.

 When choosing the healthiest diet for your cat, remember these two words: MEAT BABY!

 Do you cook or feed your cats a raw diet?
 Tell me in the comments.